MartinDM/React-Exercises-UI/README.md

 The project uses SASS files for each component, with a global stylesheet for general layout and Material UI library overrides.

-- Borrows from GymShark brand identity/colours
+- Borrows from GS brand identity/colours
 - Exercise details show in a modal
 - Gender of the model photos can be toggled